Skip to main content

 The following Linux operating systems are supported:

-• Officially supported: Red Hat Enterprise Linux (RHEL) 8 and 9+
+• Officially supported: Red Hat Enterprise Linux (RHEL) 9+

 System requirements: